ministryofjustice/moj-design-system/app/views/components/organisation-switcher/README.md

   height: 125
 }) }}

-## Guidance

-### When to use this component
+## When to use this component

-Use the organisation switcher component to let users navigate between different organisations or accounts, for example, switching between prisons.
+Use the Organisation Switcher component to let users navigate between different organisations or accounts, for example, switching between prisons.
 This component comes directly after the header, or phase banner if there is one.

-### When not to use this component
+## When not to use this component

 Do not use this component if the user has access to only one organisation.

-### How it works
+## How it works

 There are 2 ways to use the organisation switcher component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

-### Research on this component
+## Research on this component

 We need more research.
 If you have used the organisation switcher component, get in touch to share your research findings.